kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 - How do I use it?
     - With the simulation running
-    - Create a blocks and paste urls such as this one `https://www.youtube.com/watch?v=loK7BWFdwlc`
+    - Create blocks and paste urls such as this one `https://www.youtube.com/watch?v=loK7BWFdwlc`
     - Hover over the play ▶️ button next to the url
     - It's YT GIF version will pop up to the right
     - Click on it to format it like this: `{{[[yt-gif]]: https://www.youtube.com/watch?v=loK7BWFdwlc }}`